In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy: Wirelessly Powered, Magnetically Controlled Capsule Endoscopy

 \subsection{Proposed System}

-The proposed capsule endoscopy system, depicted in Fig.~\ref{fig2}, includes both the MCS for closed-loop robotic manipulation and the WPT for continuous power delivery.
-This is the first work that combines active locomotion through MCS and inductive WPT.
+The proposed capsule endoscopy system, depicted in Fig.~\ref{fig2}, includes for the first time both the MCS for closed-loop robotic magnetic manipulation and the WPT for continuous power delivery.
 The MCS comprises a hybrid magnetic field system able to combine the static field generated by an EPM and the time-varying field generated by a localization coil.
 Both the EPM and the coil are mounted on the end effector of a robotic arm, orthogonal to each other \cite{Taddese2018}.

 In addition to using the forces and torques created by the EPM field to wirelessly steer the IPM within the capsule, this dual-source methodology allows a magnetic pose estimation method that addresses singularity problems in specific areas of the workspace, which previously led to a loss of estimation capability \cite{DiNatali2014}.
 The magnetic pose estimation requires also the information coming from 6D Hall-effect sensors (a pair of 3-axis Hall-effect sensors positioned at a known distance from each other) and an Inertial Measurement Unit (IMU), both integrated in the capsule alongside the IPM.
-The integration of this hybrid magnetic field system along with a particle filter-based state estimation framework eliminates the need for accurate initialization of the capsule yaw angle, which was a common limitation in prior works \cite{DiNatali2016}.
+The integration of this hybrid magnetic field system along with a particle filter-based state estimation framework eliminates the need for accurate initialization of the capsule yaw angle.
 The localization coil is driven by a square wave at 300~\unit{\hertz}, a frequency low enough to ensure adequate sampling for the localization algorithm and no absorption of the magnetic field by the human body.
-This method facilitates enhanced closed-loop control of magnetically actuated capsules, enabling more reliable and efficient robotic manipulation for endoscopic procedures \cite{Martin2022}.
+Full details on the MCS can be found in previous work \cite{Martin2022}, while the WPT system is deeply described in the next Section.